 FYRE Residential Program

 For most students, college is their first experience living away from home.
-Suddenly moving into a dorm, meeting a new roommate, and sharing space with lots of new people can be distressing and stressful.
+Suddenly moving into a dorm, meeting a new roommate, and sharing space with lots of new people can be stressful.
 Our FYRE program helps ease students into campus living, building a bond with residential advisors and establishing patterns of study and socializing that are essential in the first year.